Above: Five examples of evolved and engineered binocular stereoscopic vision systems.

 Man, mantis & machine: the computation of 3D vision

-This is an exciting new research programme funded by a Research Leadership Award from the Leverhulme Trust.
+This is an exciting research programme funded by a Research Leadership Award from the Leverhulme Trust.
 It aims to understand 3D vision (stereopsis) in the praying mantis, the only invertebrate known to have this ability, and compare it with 3D vision in humans and in machines.
 This will shed new light on the constraints governing 3D vision, how 3D vision evolved, and how we can engineer efficient 3D vision ourselves.
-Here you can find a brief FAQ, a more detailed description of the research, browse media coverage of the research or catch up on our progress at the M3 project blog.
+Here you can find a brief FAQ, a more detailed description of our planned research, browse media coverage of the research, see what we’ve published so far or catch up on our progress at the M3 project blog.